tmhglnd/drumcode/docs/README.md

 ### `dc.calibrate`

+### `dc.wait`

+Limit the speed of incoming triggers/numbers, holding them of for a specific amount of time.
+After the first input is recieved, a gate closes temporarily.
+Until the gate is opened no input will be passed through.
+The gate opens after the specified waiting time in milliseconds.

+inlets:
+1. (trigger/number) incoming value to limit in speed
+2. (number) set waiting time in milliseconds

+arguments order:
+- (number) set waiting time in milliseconds

 ### `dc.slide`

 Create a slide (ramp down), of values that slide back to a ground value (usually 0) over time, but immediately shoots up when an incoming value is received greater than that ground value.
 Slides back logarithmically.